 A traditional English pub if ever you’d seen one, the open fire in the small lounge is grand.
 They show lots of sports and so its a great place to watch footy and keep warm with one of the real cask ales on offer too.
 It’s also (as some of you locals probably know) is oft’ open ’till 1am.
 Rather handy for a late last drink if one is required…

-Bit of a random one thrown in here but we were pleased to notice just recently that the pool room was back to being a pool room after previously being part of the Indian restaurant that was upstairs for a while.
-Hoorah!
-The open fire is still here too.
+Bit of a random one thrown in here, but, the open fire is lovely and cosy in the lounge.
 The ‘Bull’ is simple but effective and grand for a quiet pint and game of pool.

 The table and chairs by the open fire here has to be a prime, sought after spot during the winter months in Buxton and certainly during Christmas.
 With the ‘Apri-Ski / Alpine style decor and chunky wooden furniture, this place is the ultimate in cosyness; that coupled with their lovely homemade soups (which change daily) you’ll be warm as toast here in this current cold spell.